1withspaghetti/1withspaghetti/README.md

 # Hello 👋
-### I'm a highschool sophomore who loves hiking, dogs, and creating websites!
+### I'm a highschool junior who loves hiking, dogs, and creating websites!
-I know Java, JS, and HTML/CSS.
+I know Java, JS/TS, and HTML/CSS.
 I use them to make websites (frontend and backend), minecraft plugins, and discord bots.
-If you need any help in any of those fields, go ahead and contact me and I will try my best to help. 😁
+If you need help in any of those fields, go ahead and contact me and I will try my best to help!

 ---

-**Discord:** `the1withspaghetti#5766`<br>
+**Discord:** `1withspaghetti`<br>

 ---